Documentation šŸ“–

 stepIterator

-In comparison to a normal Sequencer which executes all its children until one fails, Step Sequencer executes its children one-by-one per Step Sequencer execution.
-The executed child status is returned regardless of Success or Failure.
+In comparison to a normal Sequencer which executes all its children until one fails, the Step Sequencer executes its children in order (like a sequencer), BUT after every child execution, it returns the status of the child executed.
+Then the next time the Step Sequencer executes, the next child in order will execute.

 • Success: When the current child node returns Success.

-• Failure: When the current child node returns Success.
+• Failure: When the currentĀ child node returns Success.

 • Running: When the current child node is Running.